Vaseline for Tanning – Should You Use It?

 Bronzers

-Bronzers only darken the skin for a short period of time, usually for a day before the solution is washed off.
-Bronzers can be used as gels, sprays, sticks and even powders.
+Bronzers only darken the skin for a short period, typically lasting a day before the solution is washed off.
+Bronzers can be used as gels, sprays, sticks, and even powders.

 Bronzers are applied directly to the skin, coating it in a thin layer of color.
-Bronzers also come in many different shades to suit different skin tones, creating a more natural-looking tan.
+Bronzers also come in a variety of shades to suit different skin tones, creating a more natural-looking tan.

 Tanning Beds

-It is important to use a tanning bed lotion when tanning this way to protect your skin from damage and to give it some extra moisture to avoid drying out during a tanning session.
+It is essential to use a tanning bed lotion when using a tanning bed to protect your skin from damage and to provide it with extra moisture, helping to prevent drying out during the tanning session.

 Tanning Accelerators

-The difference between tanning accelerators and Vaseline is that the accelerators should not clog pores, and offer some protection from UV damage while giving the skin extra moisture to avoid becoming dry from exposure to the sun.
+The difference between tanning accelerators and Vaseline is that accelerators should not clog pores and offer some protection from UV damage, while also providing the skin with extra moisture to prevent dryness from sun exposure.

 Our favorite is this one from Amazon.